Philadelphia lawyer for Offenders Facing First Time Charges

 If you have been charged with an offense listed above, or any other minor offense, you could be eligible for a diversion program.
 Having a qualified criminal defense attorney on your side that has experience dealing with clients in your situation could greatly increase your chance of being accepted into a rehabilitative program.

 In order to give yourself the best chance at maintaining your freedom, contact us today at (215) 665-1695 and schedule your consultation.
-Alva & Shuttleworth, LLC represents first time offenders in and around the counties of Philadelphia, including Chester, Delaware, and Montgomery.
+Alva Foster & Moscow, LLC represents first time offenders in and around the counties of Philadelphia, including Chester, Delaware, and Montgomery.